r-daneel/shellharden/README.md

 To be absoultely clear, this is not about nazism.
 I mean it in the sense of [an authoritarian, strict or nitpicky person](4):

-> nazi:
->     3. (slang, pejorative, offensive) an authoritarian, strict or nitpicky person
+> (slang, pejorative, offensive) An authoritarian, strict or nitpicky person.

 "Nazi" alludes to strict adherence to principles, with little room for excuses.
 That's Naziquote in a nutshell: